Information for students

 Student application guide

-To submit your application for job postings that are part of the Mitacs Business Strategy Internship (MBSI) program, you must apply on CareerLink.
-Jobs qualified under this program in the Spring/Summer terms will be posted in the “MBSI” category, starting January 5, 2021.
+To submit your application for internship opportunities that are part of the Mitacs Business Strategy Internship (MBSI) program, you must apply on CareerLink.* Projects qualified under this program will be posted in the “MBSI” category.

 You will need to submit your résumé and a one-page letter addressing the statements outlined below.
-Please keep in mind that these letters will be viewed by employers, and should be written in a professional manner.
+Please keep in mind that these letters will be viewed by partner organizations, and should be written in a professional manner.

 You can format your one-page response similar to a traditional cover letter by including a header, date, contact name, address and job title.
 Your responses should not exceed one page in length with standard size font Arial, Calibri or Times New Roman (size 11).
 For sample cover letters, please visit CareerLink and select “Career Resources” under the “Haskayne (HSB) Career Centre” tab.